 ALTERNATIVES: This memo and presentation are for informational purposes only.
-Council is free to express concerns, recommendations or other comments and Staff will work to incorporate the changes into the CMMP.
-Staff will present the modified CMMP Draft at the scheduled meeting in March unless requested earlier.
+City Council is free to express concerns, recommendations or other comments and Staff will work to incorporate the changes into the CMMP.
+Staff will present the final CMMP draft at the special meeting on April 11.

-FINANCIAL IMPLICATIONS: Council reviews the CMMP each year for an opportunity to have input and subsequently adopt the CMMP as part of the overall budgeting process.
-Title 6 of City Code requires the City Manager to submit a five-year capital improvement plan and budget of the proposed projects each year in conjunction with the City's operating budget.
-Each year, the City Council adopts the CMMP to help identify needs and set spending priorities for the coming five year period.
+FINANCIAL IMPLICATIONS: City Council reviews the CMMP each year for an opportunity to have input and subsequently adopt the CMMP as part of the overall budgeting process.
+Title 6 of the Unalaska City Code requires the City Manager to submit a five-year capital improvement plan and budget of the proposed projects each year in conjunction with the City's operating budget.
+Each year, the City Council adopts the CMMP to help identify needs and set spending priorities for the coming period.